 Belgian endive has a delightful texture and flavor.
 As it is an artificially grown plant, it has fewer nutrients and active substances than other chicory varieties, including wild chicory.
 However, refined Western palates find the white endive more acceptable than different varieties.
 Belgian endive is 94.5 percent water.
 Proteins comprise 0.9 percent of its weight, which is significant since this is a fresh vegetable.

-Its carbohydrates, the most abundant of which is inulin, do not reach one percent.
+Its carbohydrates, the most abundant of inulin, do not reach one percent.
 Its fat content is practically nonexistent (0.1 percent).
 Taken together, the Belgian endive provides 17 kcal/100 grams, one of the lowest figures of any food.
 Belgian endive is a good source of folic acid (37 mg/100 grams) and vitamin B1 (thiamin).
 Vitamin B2, B6, and niacin are also present.
 It contains minimal vitamin A or C, unlike green-leafed chicory, which is exceptionally rich in these vitamins.

 Belgian Endive Benefits